Meenta/hustle/ui/README.md

 # Front End Profile Component
-This hustle test a front end exercise for a component we need to implement across a number of our applications; map, search, messenger and UI.
+This hustle test is for a __front-end developer__.
+This is a front end exercise for a component we need to implement across a number of our applications; `map`, `search`, `messenger` and `UI`.

 #### Problem to Solve
-The task is to setup create an reusable component in either `Vue.js`, `React` or `AngularJs` that provides a UI component that manages state.
+The task is to create a reusable component in either `Vue.js`, `React` or `AngularJs` that provides a web element/component that manages state.
 When the component is deployed in a UI environment, the component needs to be aware of the visitors `auth state`, via the Firebase Auth SDK.
 It needs to show a different HTML content depending on this state.
-When the user is unknown it needs to show a 'get Started' button that when clicked takes the user to either a registration page, or open a registration/login modal.
-When the user is known (already loggedin) the component needs to open a dropdown element that shows them options: My Account, List of Message etc.
+When the user is `unknown` it needs to show a 'Get Started' button that when clicked takes the user to either a registration page, or open a registration/login modal.
+When the user is `known` (already logged-in) the component needs to open a dropdown element that shows them options: My Account, List of Message etc.